SEPnet Summer Placement Scheme – Information for Students

 There’s simply no better way to gain new skills and unrivalled insight into the world of work than through the SEPnet Summer Placement Scheme.
 With bursaries available, it’s an invaluable way for physics undergraduates (and now maths students as well) to gain paid work experience over the summer holiday period, in either a commercial company or research institution.

 A wide range of organisations are already involved offering placements in a variety of physics disciplines.
 Students have enjoyed placements with QinetiQ, the National Physical Laboratory, Symetrica, the Culham Centre for Fusion Energy, the Met Office and many other employers.

 Combining industry and insight

 As well as working in industry, you can undertake research work in a SEPnet university (at which you are not a student), the Rutherford Appleton Laboratory and other research institutions.
 In the winter term SEPnet holds a Students’ Expo in London.
 Sharing a poster session and giving a short presentation about your placement provides a valuable opportunity to hone your presentation and communication skills.

 Eligibility and applications

 The scheme is only for physics undergraduates on Year 2 BSc/MSci/MPhys programmes and Year 3 MPhys/MSci programmes at SEPnet partner universities (Hertfordshire, Kent, Open, Portsmouth, Queen Mary, Royal Holloway, Southampton, Surrey and Sussex).
 Year 2 Environmental Physics students at University of Reading are also eligible to apply.
 Year 1 SEPnet students are eligible to apply with permission from their Heads of Department.
 NB: YOU CAN ONLY CARRY OUT ONE SEPnet SUMMER PLACEMENT PER YEAR.

-SEPnet PhDs in their final year and students who have confirmed PhD or MRes places at a SEPnet university beginning in 2018 are eligible to apply for some placements.
+SEPnet PhDs and students who have confirmed PhD or MRes places at a SEPnet university beginning in 2018 are eligible to apply for some placements.